 well preserved, and the original columns and some

 of the capitals used again in later work, there is

 little else left of the building of Bishop Handegis.

 Sir Thomas Graham Jackson - Dalmatia, the Quarnero and Istria - 1887

 The inscription is now assumed to be the gravestone of Bishop Handegis and having no reference to the construction of the church.
-It mentions the suzerainty of Emperor Louis II of Italy, great-granchild of Charlemagne, over Pola.
+It mentions the suzerainty of Louis II, King of Italy and Holy Roman Emperor, great-granchild of Charlemagne, over Pola.
 In 1000 however, the inhabitants of the town had to ask the Republic of Venice to protect them against raids by the Slavs and by the Narentine pirates (the latter had their bases at the mouth of the River Neretva in southern Dalmatia).
 This event marked the beginning of a bond which lasted until 1797.

 Pola became a bishopric see in the VIth century.
 It initially reported to the Archbishops of Ravenna and later on to the Patriarchs of Aquileia.
 The exterior of the Cathedral and the bell tower are the result of a redesign which began in 1707 and was completed in the following century.
 A baptistery rose in front of the fašade of the cathedral.
 It was pulled down in ca 1850.